 The degree requires that students are engaged in relevant work-based learning either in an employed or voluntary capacity for the duration of the course.
 For the purpose of this Foundation Degree, work based learning can be achieved in any suitable environment with appropriate learning opportunities working with learners.
-Suitable placements include schools, colleges, training and education providers, residential schools, area resource bases, clubs and societies where learning takes place.
-The latter must be fully identified as organisations that have their own curriculum.
+Suitable placements include, schools, specialist schools, hospital schools, colleges, universities, training and education providers, residential schools, area resource bases, clubs and societies where learning takes place.